Embedding Arithmetic of Multimodal Queries for Image Retrieval: Experiments on SIMAT database

 \subsection{Fine-tuning CLIP on COCO}

-Here, we consider CLIP as image and text encoder, but we additionally train adaptation layers on COCO with different values for the temperature parameter $\tau$.
+In this section, we consider CLIP as image and text encoder, but we additionally train adaptation layers on COCO with different values for the temperature parameter $\tau$.
 Figure \ref{fig:temp} shows the SIMAT score as a function of the scaling factor $\lambda$, on the SIMAT dev set.
 The same curve for the vanilla CLIP embeddings is shown in black.
 We can see that all curves have an optimal value for $\lambda$, which depends on $\tau$.
 This optimal value $\lambda^*(\tau)$ decreases as $\tau$ increases from 0.01 to 1, and the global optimum is reached for $\tau=0.1$ and $\lambda=1$.
-For these values, the SIMAT score is 48.2 which is a 33-point improvement over the zero-shot score.
+For these values, the SIMAT score is 48.2 which is a 33\% absolute improvement over the zero-shot score.

-We therefore conclude that the temperature parameter $\tau$ has a great importance for transferring text delta vectors to image, and the fine-tuned embeddings work best with delta vectors for $\tau=0.1$ and $\lambda=1$.
-Transformation examples on SIMAT obtained with this model are presented in Figure \ref{fig:examples}, while a detailed breakdown of transformation scores is shown in appendix \ref{sec:appendix}.
+We therefore conclude that the temperature parameter $\tau$ has a great importance for transferring text delta vectors to images, and that the fine-tuned embeddings work best with delta vectors for $\tau=0.1$ and $\lambda=1$.

+Here, we make the important observation that the empirical optimal value for $\lambda$ is exactly the theoretical value of $1$ that should be used to transform bag of word embeddings.
+Given that $\lambda=1$ was suboptimal for vanilla CLIP embeddings, we make the hypothesis that multimodal embeddings that are optimal for $\lambda \neq 1$ can be projected to embeddings better suited for delta vectors (hence having better geometric regularities) that maximize transformation accuracy for $\lambda = 1$.